 One of our biggest tips for preparing to study abroad is to speak to a USAC alumni.
 Whether you’re bursting with questions about budgeting, travel, or must-visit restaurants in your chosen host city, alumni are here to help!
 In addition, USAC alumni are great sounding boards for any concerns or worries you might be feeling about heading abroad because they’ve been through it.
 Contact our Alumni Team (firstname.lastname@example.org) or Program Advisor to get in touch with alumni from your program.

-We know that international travel might feel out of reach right now but using this time to develop your plans will give you something to look forward to (not to mention, it will make things a lot easier in the long run).
+We know that international travel might feel unpredictable right now but using this time to develop your plans will give you something to look forward to (not to mention, it will make things a lot easier in the long run).
 Keep the excitement alive by getting your daily dose of USAC inspiration.
-Sign up for our email list to receive information on upcoming deadlines, scholarships, and more; follow us on social media (we’re @studyabroadusac on Facebook, Twitter, Instagram, and YouTube) for behind-the-scenes look at student life abroad and details on USAC programs; and subscribe to our blog to read student stories and alumni tips.
+Sign up for our email list to receive information on upcoming deadlines, scholarships, and more; follow us on social media (we’re @studyabroadusac on Facebook, Instagram, and YouTube) for behind-the-scenes look at student life abroad and details on USAC programs; and subscribe to our blog to read student stories and alumni tips.

 Feeling ready?
 The first step is to visit our website to explore programs, so click here to start planning your future with USAC!